New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Transceiver Design for OTFS System

 A straightforward solution to the DD domain MUI may be the application of guard spaces around each user according to the maximum delay and Doppler shifts.
 However, this approach generally decreases the data rate due to the increased overhead.
 In~\cite{Chong2022achievable}, the achievable rates for uplink OTFS-based multiple access without the application of guard space were evaluated and compared with the OFDMA over the high-mobility channels.
 It was shown in that the OTFS-based multiple access could enjoy a slightly higher achievable rate than OFDMA under the SIC detection, thanks to the channel hardening effect brought by the DD domain communication.
 As an extension of~\cite{Chong2022achievable}, Chong \emph{et. al} provided a detailed outage analysis for OTFS-based multiple access in~\cite{Ruoxi2022ICC}, which showed that OTFS-based multiple access achieves an improved outage performance than OFDMA.
 A special resource allocation scheme was proposed in~\cite{Khammammetti2019OTFSMA}, which ensures the corresponding TF domain signals of different users are not overlapped with each other.
 Consequently, the MUI is eliminated in the TF domain, resulting in an improved error performance.
 In~\cite{Muye2021PDMA}, a new path division multiple access was proposed.
 By leveraging the beamforming technique, a path scheduling algorithm was introduced to properly assign angle-domain resources for different users such that the observation regions for different users do not overlap over the angle-delay-Doppler domain.
 Numerical results have demonstrated that the proposed scheme can achieve almost the same error performance as the interference-free case.

 Other than the research line focusing on eliminating the MUI, many multiple access designs for OTFS not only embrace the MUI, but also intentionally place the users' data in a non-orthogonal manner to achieve further achievable rate improvement.
 In~\cite{Zhiguo2019OTFSNOMA}, an OTFS-based non-orthogonal multiple access (NOMA) scheme was introduced, which assigns the user's data to either the DD domain or the TF domain according to their mobility.
 Sophisticated detection algorithms were also developed to facilitate symbol detection, and their results aligned with the analytical derivations.
 An OTFS-based sparse code multiple access (SCMA) was developed in~\cite{Kuntal2021OTFSSCMA}, where a two phases receiver was also proposed for signal detection.
 Numerical results have demonstrated a better diversity performance over conventional multiple access schemes based on OTFS.
+Motivated by the fact of principal orthogonality of errors in different domains, \cite{wen2023otfs} extended the cross domain detection to the SCMA system, where OTFS symbol estimation and SCMA decoding were carried out in a joint manner.
+The cooperation between downlink users was further exploited to develop a distributed cooperative detection algorithm with the aid of belief consensus.